gdiminneapolis/LinksInfoNotes/JavaScript/README.md

 ## Tools, etc

+* [Get Started with Debugging JavaScript in Chrome DevTools](https://developers.google.com/web/tools/chrome-devtools/javascript/) - an alternative to using a lot of `console.log` statements when you're trying to figure out why your code isn't doing what you expect, or for just exploring what's happening.
+Don't stop using `console.log`, add this to your toolbox.

 * [Interactive Regular Expression Checker](https://regexly.chipto.io/)

   This is an interesting site: it will show you what sorts of things